PrajyotNimsarkar/Online-data-submission-portal/README.md

 # Online-data-submission-portal
-The webpage consists of a submission form wherein required details are to be submitted by the user, then the details are stored in MYSQL database which is configured in the backend.
+This is the updated version where we have deployed docker container to run this same application The webpage consists of a submission form wherein required details are to be submitted by the user, then the details are stored in MYSQL database which is configured in the backend.
 The resources are hosted on cloud platform.
 This can be internally used by any organization to maintain records of there employees, students, etc.

 Execute commands step by step as followed: